-Water leakage deteriorates building components around the window.
-To prevent water leakage in frame buildings, the window must be integrated, if possible, into the home's water resistive barrier (WRB).
+- ✓ Water leakage deteriorates building components around the window.
+To prevent water leakage in frame buildings, the window must be integrated, if possible, into the home's water resistive barrier (WRB). - ✓ All window-installation materials, composed of unfinished wood, must be finished using paint, stain, or other waterproofing material.